matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Spec Core Team members need to be able to commit to at least 1 hour a week of availability to work on the spec and (where relevant) reference implementations.
-Members of the team volunteer their time for free to work on the project.
+Members must arrange their own funding for their time.

 Responsibilities include: